walidHDD/alma-m2-2014/Sirius Project/README.md

 2 - This representation should contain an additional layer showing new node mappings.

-3 - Create an additional representation showing two different kinds of edge mapping
+3 - Create two different kinds of edge mapping

 4 - Add a validation rule